-Although the gardens are a bit of a drive from the main part of the Blue Mountains I would highly recommend a visit.
+Although the gardens are a bit of a drive from the central part of the Blue Mountains, I would highly recommend a visit.
 They are stunning and well worth the effort to get there.

 The Blue Mountains Botanic Gardens are located at Bells Line of Ride, Mount Tomah.